knestler/Lunch-and-Learn/README.md

   <br>

 - ### POST /api/v1/favorites
-  > adds recipes to a favorited list for a particular user
+  > adds recipes to a favorited list for a single user

   | Body (JSON)        | Type          |  |
   | ------------- |:-------------:| -----:|